bazelbuild/bazel/site/docs/install-ubuntu.md

 *   [Use the binary installer](#install-with-installer-ubuntu)
 *   [Compile Bazel from source](install-compile-source.md)

+To install Bazel on CentOS, you must install the `which` command.
+Then, follow the Ubuntu instructions below.

 Bazel comes with two completion scripts.
 After installing Bazel, you can:

 *   access the [bash completion script](install.md)